 The second day in Stockholm, I managed to spend almost for free.
-My free Stockholm started with a free breakfast and a walking tour.
+The day started with a free breakfast and a walking tour.

 So, I decided to go on a ‘free’ walking tour around the city.
 It’s much more interesting to walk when you do not just see the buildings, but you know their history and some interesting details.